What Do You Actually Need to Delete Your L5P Duramax?

-I’m going to be honest with you: The 2017-2023 L5P Duramax is the hardest and most expensive truck to delete.
+Hi, I’m Lars, a diesel engineer at Spetuner.
+I’m going to be honest with you: the 2017-2023 L5P Duramax is the hardest and most expensive truck to delete.
 Period.

 Benefits of Deleting Your L5P

-Why spend the money?
-Because a deleted L5P is one of the best trucks on the road.
+Why make the investment?
+Because a deleted L5P is arguably one of the best performing trucks on the road in 2026.
 Once you remove the restrictive emissions system, you unlock:

-- Reliability: No more "Service DEF System" countdowns or clogged DPF filters leaving you stranded.
+• Reliability: No more "Service DEF System" countdowns or clogged DPF filters leaving you stranded on the highway.

-- Fuel Economy: Owners consistently report gaining 3-5 MPG because the engine stops wasting fuel on "Regen Cycles."
+• Fuel Economy: Most owners report a 3-5 MPG increase because the engine no longer wastes fuel on "Regen Cycles."

-- Engine Life: By stopping the EGR system, you stop feeding dirty soot back into your engine oil.
-Your oil stays cleaner, longer.
+• Engine Longevity: By stopping the EGR system, you prevent dirty soot from recirculating into your oil.
+Your oil stays cleaner, and your engine lasts longer.

-- Power: The stock truck is choked.
-A delete tune lets the engine breathe, adding 50-150 horsepower safely.
+• Horsepower: The stock truck is choked.
+A high-quality delete tune lets the engine breathe, adding 50-150 horsepower safely.

 What Do I Need to Delete My L5P Duramax?

-Before we look at specific builds, here is the list of parts every single L5P owner needs to know about.
+Before looking at specific builds, here is the essential list of components every L5P owner needs to understand.

 The heart of the L5P is the E41 Engine Control Module.
-Unlike previous generations, GM encrypted this unit with a "Diffie-Hellman" key exchange protocol.
-In plain English: Standard tuners cannot write to this computer.
+GM encrypted this unit with a "Diffie-Hellman" key exchange protocol, meaning standard tuners cannot write to it directly.

-Buying the ECM isn't the end.
-When you plug the new Unlocked ECM in, the truck will NOT start.
-The Vehicle Anti-Theft System (VATS) will lock the ignition because it doesn't recognize the new brain.
-You must perform a "VATS Relearn" procedure (usually a 30-minute key-cycle dance) to pair the ECM to your Body Control Module (BCM).
+⚠️ CRITICAL STEP: The VATS Relearn Even with a new ECM, the truck will not start initially.
+The Vehicle Anti-Theft System (VATS) will lock the ignition.
+You must perform a "VATS Relearn" procedure (a 30-minute key-cycle sequence) to pair the new brain to your truck.

-You need a device to talk to the new computer.
-The most common ones are HP Tuners MPVI3 or EZ Lynk.
+You need a tool to "talk" to the new computer.
+We recommend the HP Tuners MPVI3 or EZ Lynk.
+Ensure your kit includes the necessary "Credits" (software licenses) to unlock the tuning capability.

 3. DPF & CAT Delete Pipe (The Exhaust)